mrkkrp/markkarpov.com/post/working-with-text-without-pain.md

 The idea is nothing new, of course, this is how Vi works.
 The technique is called *modal editing* because we sort of have (at least) two modes of
 operation: *insert mode* and *normal mode* (if we choose to follow the Vi terminology).
-This allows to avoid ever holding any modifier keys.
+This allows to avoid holding any modifier keys.

 Vi users already edit modally, while in the Emacs world there are several ways to do that.
-Please read
-[this article](https://github.com/mrkkrp/modalka/blob/master/README.md),
-which is actually the `README.md` file for the package I've written and use personally—Modalka.
+For more information on the topic I suggest reading [this article](https://github.com/mrkkrp/modalka/blob/master/README.md), which is actually the `README.md` file for the package I've written and use personally—Modalka.
 The `README.md` compares all packages in existence for modal editing in Emacs and describes why you might want to try Modalka.

-That's it, currently I *never* hold modifier keys, or any keys at all.
+That's it, currently I *never* hold modifier keys, or any keys at all for that matter.
 All my editing happens through typing sequences of keys—that is, normal typing experience.

 ## Keyboard layout

-QWERTY is terrible, but switching to an alternative keyboard layout such as Dvorak is still optional in my opinion, provided you have a good keyboard and all your editing happens through normal typing experience (you do not ever hold any keys).
+QWERTY is a terrible historical accident, but switching to an alternative keyboard layout such as Dvorak is still optional in my opinion, provided you have a good keyboard and do not ever hold any keys/use key chords.

 However, Dvorak will make typing more comfortable.
 I can confirm this as a person [who switched a year ago](/post/dvorak-rocks.html).
 I still remember